convox/docs/docs/deployment/load-balancing.md

 #### Rolling deployments

+The Load Balancer will continue to route traffic to healthy instances throughout a [rolling deployment](/deployment/rolling-updates), ensuring zero downtime and continued service to the client.
+As new instances with a fresh release are brought online, the Load Balancer will monitor their health, and once passing the [health check](/application/health-checks), will bring them into the pool of available instances to route traffic to.
+Older instances with the previous release will then be retired and traffic no longer routed to them.

 #### Limitations

 - Currently, AWS ALB's have a 100 rule limit.
 Because of this, no more than 50 routable apps should be deployed on any one rack - 2 rules could be created for each app, one for the custom Convox domain, and one for your own domains.
+If you have more than 50 routable apps, you can simply spread them across multiple racks to overcome this limitation.

 - If, on your very first deployment of an app, all instances of a service are unhealthy, the default Load Balancer behaviour is to keep trying to route traffic to the instances and mark the deployment as complete.
 Otherwise, there is no previous deployment to rollback to.
 Once one successful deployment has been made, then normal processes apply.